 Procedure of Proximal Femoral Osteotomy

-- Patient is operated on radiolucent fracture table so as to have intraoperative fluoroscopic control
+- The patient is operated on a radiolucent fracture-table so as to have intraoperative fluoroscopic control

 - The procedures for different osteotomies are discussed separately

 - External fixation is typically reserved for low intertrochanteric or subtrochanteric osteotomies.

 Major complications of a femoral osteotomy include the following:

 - Neurovascular injury

 - Inability to obtain or maintain a full correction

 - Chronic postoperative pain